2002 United States Senate election in South Carolina

 The 2002 United States Senate election in South Carolina was held on November 5, 2002.
 Longtime Republican incumbent Strom Thurmond decided to retire at the age of 100, becoming the first centenarian to ever serve in Congress; he later died in June 2003.
 Thurmond's record as the longest-serving Senator in U.S. history was later surpassed by West Virginia's Robert Byrd.

 Representative Lindsey Graham won the open seat, becoming the first non-incumbent Republican Senator from South Carolina since Reconstruction in 1872.
+He held the seat until his death in 2026.
 This was the first open Senate election in South Carolina since 1956.

 Democratic primary

 Alex Sanders, the former president of the College of Charleston, faced no opposition in the Democratic primary and thereby avoided a primary election.

 Republican primary

 Representative Lindsey Graham had no challenge for the Republican nomination and thus avoided a primary election.
 This was due in large part because the South Carolina Republicans were preoccupied with the gubernatorial race, and also because potential rivals were deterred by the huge financial war chest Graham had amassed early in the campaign.